Classic Maya of the Rainforest

 Tour includes:

-• All land and boat transportation (in private fully insured air-conditioned vehicle with licensed chauffeur) The all day services of a professional licensed guide on the days you tour the ruins
+• The all day services of a professional licensed guide on the days you tour the ruins

 • Tourist transit at Bonampak